omikader/facial-recognition/README.md

   * Bayesian Classification after LDA
   * K-Nearest Neighbors Classification after LDA

+The main file contains initial conditions and parameters for different circumstances.
+To test different functionality, simply modify those state conditions variables.

-Each script can be run its entirety, or run one section at a time to observe and analyze the results for the given section.
+The script can be run its entirety, or one section at a time to observe and analyze the results for the given section.
+At the end of the script, the results of each classification technique are displayed in a table.
 All input data can be found in the [data](data/) directory in the form of `.mat` files.
 For any help or clarification, please review the help text to understand how each of the functions are meant to be used.